kgish/ruby-hal-server/README.md

   exit
 end

-# Now uou can use the token in all following requests
+# Now you can use the token in all following requests
 options = {
   :headers => {
     'Content-type' => 'application/json',